- Introduction (this page)

 The marginal notes at the top of the last page of the ritual are not counted as part of the line numbering.
 This is standard practice in publications of the papyrus.

-- The scribe has written Sigma in its lunate form (ϲ) rather than its classical forms (σ, ς).
+- Forms of Sigma.
+The scribe has written Sigma in its lunate form (ϲ) rather than its classical forms (σ, ς).
 I have chosen (after Kenyon and Goodwin) to use the classical forms because of their greater familiarity to readers of Greek.
-The exception I have made is when I quote Preisendanz’s transcription, in which he uses the lunate form.
+The exception is when I quote Preisendanz’s transcription, in which he uses the lunate form.

-- Words properly written with iota subscript (like τῷ, κενῷ in “the empty spirit”) are not indicated as such in the MS. I indicate such words with an underlined Iota (“τωι, κενωι“) in the interlinear translation, but not in the line-by-line copy, for assistance in deciphering grammar while remaining true to the style of the manuscript.
+- Iota subscript.
+Words properly written with iota subscript (like τῷ, κενῷ in “the empty spirit”) are not indicated as such in the MS. I indicate such words with the subscript (“τῳ, κενῳ”) in the interlinear translation, but not in the line-by-line copy, for assistance in deciphering grammar while remaining true to the style of the manuscript.
 I remind the reader less familiar with Greek that iota subscripts are generally silent, and the pronunciation guide reflects this.

-- In the line-by-line copy, when a line ends cleanly but in the middle of a word, a tilde (~) will be placed in the Greek text to indicate that the word is broken there; this break is not indicated in the original papyrus and is for the convenience of our reader.
-The interlinear translation does not include line numbers.
+- Word hyphenation.
+In the line-by-line copy, when a line ends cleanly but in the middle of a word, a tilde (~) will be placed in the Greek text to indicate that the word is broken there; this break is not indicated in the original papyrus and is for the convenience of our reader.
+The interlinear translation does not include line numbers and will not break in the middle of words.

-- The phrase ton deinon (“so-and-so”, “a certain person by context”) is used as a “blank” for where the magician might insert a client’s name: “Deliver Shawn from this demon”.
-In the MS, the ton is written out, but deinon is abbreviated by a sign consisting of a Delta (Δ) on top of an Iota (Ι).
-I have indicated this in my Greek transcription by writing “τον ΔΙ”, with the capital letters rather than the lowercase I am using elsewhere.
+- “This NN.”
+The pronoun δεῖνα deina (“so-and-so”, “a specific person known by context”) is used as a “blank” for where the magician might insert a client’s name: “Deliver Shawn from this demon”.
+In the MS, the article before it (usually “τον” as the client is assumed to be masculine) is written out, but δεῖνα is abbreviated by a sign consisting of a Delta (Δ) on top of an Iota (Ι).
+I have indicated this in my Greek transcription by writing “τον ΔΙ”, with the capital letters rather than the lowercase I am using throughout elsewhere.

-- In a number of cases, the scribe has omitted one or more letters, but has drawn a bar over a letter which was written to indicate that the word has been abbreviated.
+- Overlines for abbreviations.
+In a number of cases, the scribe has omitted one or more letters, but has drawn a bar over a letter which was written to indicate that the word has been abbreviated.
 In the interlinear version I will put a bar over the letter indicated and include, parenthetically, the letters implied by it, also under the bar.
-For example, “π τα” signifies that the word παντα was written as π τα.
+For example, “πα(ν)τα” signifies that the word παντα was written as πατα.
 In the line-by-line copy I will not include the parenthetical letters, but remain true to the original in the papyrus.

-- If a set of letters is generally accepted as an abbreviation for another word (as ζωγρ for ζωγραφου), no footnote is provided, but in the interlinear version only, the missing letters are provided in parentheses: “ζωγρ(αφου)”.
+- Other abbreviations and completions.
+If a set of letters is generally accepted as an abbreviation for another word (as ζωγρ for ζωγραφου), no footnote is provided, but in the interlinear version only, the missing letters are provided in parentheses: “ζωγρ(αφου)”.

 Pronunciation of Magical Names